 We watch the heavies as they kidnap and torture their opponents to discover the plot.
 And we follow the detectives as they ransack flats, hunt through files and set up roadblocks to stop the Jackal.
 Forsyth is almost a technothriller author, describing each action in great detail.
 In fact, Forsyth describes the process of acquiring a false passport using the birth certificate of a dead child so intricately that it’s now known as the ‘Day of the Jackal fraud’.

-In short, Forsyth in his cool, detached style sets up the illusion of reality.
+In short, Forsyth in his cool, detached style sets up an illusion of reality that makes the reader suspend disbelief.
 The reader feels they’re learning about a real killer, an actual plot, and a real manhunt.
 It’s that illusion of non-fiction that makes the novel work.
 This journalistic style is something Forsyth made his trademark in other stories like The Odessa File.

 The Ticking Clock